tyschroed/apollo-angular/docs/source/basics/setup.md

 Apollo Client has a pluggable network interface layer, which can let you configure how queries are sent over HTTP, or replace the whole network part with something completely custom, like a websocket transport, mocked server data, or anything else you can imagine.

-One Link that you already have in your application is called `apollo-angular-link-http` which uses HTTP to send your queries.
+One Link that you already have in your application is called `HttpLink` which uses HTTP to send your queries.

-`apollo-cache-inmemory` is the default cache implementation for Apollo Client 2.0.
+`InMemoryCache` is the default cache implementation for Apollo Client 2.0.
 InMemoryCache is a normalized data store that supports all of Apollo Client 1.0’s features without the dependency on Redux.

 - [Explore more the Network Layer of Apollo](/basics/network-layer/)
 - [Read more about caching](/basics/caching/)